JazzMaster/LazGFX/README.md

 	(I dont know about the Linux-connect instead of using API thing just yet)

-	For SIN there is a WinAPI SDL (version?) port: http://math.ubbcluj.ro/~sberinde/wingraph/main.html
+	For SIN there is a WinAPI SDL (version): http://math.ubbcluj.ro/~sberinde/wingraph/main.html

 	WARNING: The colors DO NOT conform to XTerm standards, nor CGA standards-mine DO) WinDos, WinMouse, and WinCrt units were re-written by this guy, it seems.

+	It sucks- its ancient, 3D is dodgy- but it builds.

 Building on windows (cli) but using Unix/Linux subsystem: